UConn Native Plants and Pollinators Conference

 Join us for an exciting day of presentations featuring current science-based research and information on supporting pollinators in managed landscapes.
 Learn how native plants support pollinator health throughout the year!

-This program is designed for growers and other green industry professionals, landscape service providers, landscape architects and designers, town commissions, municipalities, schools, and home gardeners.
+This program is designed for growers and other green industry professionals, landscape service providers, landscape architects and designers, town commissions, municipalities, and home gardeners.

 Session topics:

-Who are Connecticut’s Specialist Bees - Tracy Zarillo MS., Connecticut Agricultural Experiment Station:
+Who are Connecticut’s Specialist Bees: Tracy Zarillo MS., Connecticut Agricultural Experiment Station

 Come learn about Connecticut’s specialist bees and the plants they need, as well as other common bees to watch for in the yard.